-- If you wish to avoid cocoa due to stimulants inherent in it, you may wish to check out an almost completely caffeine-free cocoa available called Wondercocoa.
+- If you wish to avoid cocoa due to stimulants inherent in it, use carob instead.
+You might need less sweetener due to the inherent sweeteness of carob.

 - Any healthy liquid or granulated sweetener should work fine instead of xylitol, but you may need to use a different amount if using a liquid sweetener, so read Substituting Sweeteners.
 Honey or maple syrup will work well for AIP.
 If using stevia extract, substitute 3 scoops, or to taste – see How to Use Stevia.

-- The coconut oil does make them a bit susceptible to heat.
-Once coconut oil gets to 76 degrees, it starts to soften considerably (that's why the processed chips use hydrogenated oils (Yuck!).
+- The coconut oil does make them susceptible to heat.
+Once coconut oil gets to 76 degrees, it starts to soften considerably (that’s why the processed chips use hydrogenated oils (Yuck!).
 So in the summer months, you may wish to keep your chips and chip-filled treats in the fridge or freezer until you are ready to eat them.
-A minor inconvenience for health, in my humble opinion!

 They look great, don’t they?